Integrity and

 9 Beliefs, metaphors and symbols

-1 Some of the ideas that you value are beliefs,
+1 Some of your important ideas are beliefs.
+A

-illuminates your awareness to some degree, as you understand or experience it.
-The
+you value because illuminates your awareness as you understand or experience

-A belief that improves your awareness does not need to be supported by
+A belief that illuminates your awareness does not need to be supported

-any other thought to experience the benefits, and you don't need to describe
+by other ideas and you don't need to describe the benefits.

-2 A belief can be represented by a metaphor or symbol.
+2 A belief can be represented by a metaphor or a symbol.

 A metaphor is a word or phrase that someone decided or learned can represent a particular idea that's not communicated in the plain and simple